 Rehabilitation and physical therapy

-If a work-related injury results in need for physical therapy or rehab, workers’ compensation insurance covers it.
+If a work-related injury results in need for physical therapy or rehab, workers’ compensation insurance coverage kicks in.

 What isn’t covered under workers’ comp insurance?

-On the other hand, workers’ comp generally does not cover:
+There are other situations workers’ comp generally does not cover:

 - Injuries incurred under the influence of alcohol or other drugs